bjunc/access-decision-manager/README.md

 > The default (and only currently supported strategy) is `:strategy_affirmative`.
 > Support for `:strategy_unanimous` and `:strategy_consensus` are TBD.

 In the above scenario, both voters should grant access in order to grant access to the user to read the post.
-In this case, the default strategy is no longer valid and unanimous should be used instead.
+In this case, the default strategy is no longer valid and `:strategy_unanimous` should be used instead.
 You can set this in the security configuration:

 ```elixir
 # config.exs